jwharm/java-gi/docs/usage.md

     ```java
     repositories = List.of(MAVEN_CENTRAL);
     scope(main)
-        .include(dependency("io.github.jwharm.javagi",
+        .include(dependency("org.javagi",
                             "gtk",
-                            version(0,12,2)));
+                            version(0,13,0)));
     ```

 This will add the Gtk bindings to the application's compile and runtime classpath.
-Other libraries, like `webkit`, `gst`, `adw` and `gtksourceview` can be included likewise.
-The complete list of available libraries is available [here](https://search.maven.org/search?q=io.github.jwharm.javagi).
+Other libraries, like `webkit`, `gstreamer`, `adw` and `gtksourceview` can be included likewise.
+The complete list of available libraries is available [here](https://search.maven.org/search?q=org.java-gi).

 ## Application code